 - Pools.
 A Ceph storage cluster stores data objects in logical dynamic partitions called pools.
 Pools can be created for particular data types, such as for block devices, object gateways, or simply to separate user groups.
 The Ceph pool configuration dictates the number of object replicas and the number of placement groups (PGs) in the pool.
-Ceph storage pools can be either replicated or erasure coded, as appropriate for the application and cost model.
-Additionally, pools can "take root" at any position in the CRUSH hierarchy, allowing placement on groups of servers with differing performance characteristics-allowing storage to be optimized for different workloads. - Placement groups.
+Ceph storage pools can be either replicated or erasure coded for added reliability and fault tolerance, as appropriate for the application and cost model.
+Additionally, pools can "take root" at any position in the CRUSH hierarchy.
+This property allows placement on groups of servers with differing performance characteristics-allowing optimization for diverse workloads. - Placement groups (PGs).
 Ceph maps objects to placement groups (PGs).
 PGs are shards or fragments of a logical object pool that are composed of a group of Ceph OSD daemons that are in a peering relationship.
-Placement groups provide a means of creating replication or erasure coding groups of coarser granularity than on a per object basis.
-A larger number of placement groups (e.g., 200 per OSD or more) leads to better balancing. - CRUSH ruleset.
+Placement groups provide a way to create replication or erasure coding groups of coarser granularity than on a per object basis.
+A larger number of PGs (for example, 200 per OSD or more) leads to better balancing. - CRUSH ruleset.
 The CRUSH algorithm provides controlled, scalable, and declustered placement of replicated or erasure-coded data within Ceph and determines how to store and retrieve data by computing data storage locations.
 CRUSH empowers Ceph clients to communicate with OSDs directly, rather than through a centralized server or broker.
-By determining a method of storing and retrieving data by algorithm, Ceph avoids a single point of failure, a performance bottleneck, and a physical limit to scalability. - Ceph monitors (MONs).
+By determining a method of storing and retrieving data by algorithm, Ceph avoids a single point of failure, as well as a performance bottleneck and a physical limit to scalability. - Ceph monitors (MONs).
 Before Ceph clients can read or write data, they must contact a Ceph MON to obtain the current cluster map.
 A Ceph storage cluster can operate with a single monitor, but this introduces a single point of failure.
 For added reliability and fault tolerance, Ceph supports an odd number of monitors in a quorum (typically three or five for small to mid-sized clusters).
 Consensus among various monitor instances ensures consistent knowledge about the state of the cluster. - Ceph OSD daemons.
 In a Ceph cluster, Ceph OSD daemons store data and handle data replication, recovery, backfilling, and rebalancing.
 They also provide some cluster state information to Ceph monitors by checking other Ceph OSD daemons with a heartbeat mechanism.
-A Ceph storage cluster configured to keep three replicas of every object requires a minimum of three Ceph OSD daemons, two of which need to be operational to successfully process write requests.
+A Ceph storage cluster configured to keep three replicas of every object requires a minimum of three Ceph OSD daemons, two of which must be operational to successfully process write requests.
 Ceph OSD daemons roughly correspond to a file system on a physical hard disk drive.